Build strength, and avoid plateaus by understanding the principles of strength training.

 Variable-Resistance Training: (VRT) The resistance you feel changes as you perform your exercise through its full range.
 Resistance increases as you reach the end of the movement and decreases as you return back to the starting point.
 The resistance band is a good example.
 Resistance bands naturally utilize this technique because of their elastic tension.
 The force you are exercising against changes throughout the movement of the exercise.

-General Guideline for Grams of protein are .5-1 gram of protein per lb. of LEAN muscle.
+The General Guideline for Grams of protein is .5-1 gram of protein per lb. of LEAN muscle.
 Keep in mind the amount you need depends on many factors, including your activity level, age, muscle mass, physique goals, and overall health.